CARTAvis/manual_source/source/analysis_tools.rst

    * When an intensity limit is applied, only the lines from CDMS and JPL catalogues will be returned.
    * Up to 100000 lines are displayed.

-   Improvements of the above limiations will be made in future releases.
+   Improvements of the above limitations will be made in future releases.

    Currently, the Splatalogue query service is under active development.
 Unexpected query results might happen.
 When users believe there is something wrong, please contact `the CARTA helpdesk <mailto:carta@asiaa.sinica.edu.tw>`_, or file an issue on `Github <https://github.com/CARTAvis/carta/issues>`_ (recommended).